Clint Bowyer: 2016

-2017: First Season At Stewart-Haas
+2017: First season at Stewart–Haas Racing

-With Tony Stewart's retirement, Bowyer moved from the No. 15 HSM Chevy to the No. 14 Stewart-Haas Racing Ford Fusion.
-Bowyer started the season with a 2nd-place finish on the 2nd Can-Am Duel.
-Bowyer got his first top ten at Las Vegas with a 10th-place finish.
-Bowyer had a significantly better race at Auto Club, finishing third and a 2nd-place at Bristol several races later.
-After no top fives 7 races later he finished second at Sonoma behind teammate Kevin Harvick giving Stewart-Haas Racing its 2nd ever 1-2 finish for the first time since 2011.
+With Tony Stewart's retirement, Bowyer moved from the No. 15 HSM Chevy to the No. 14 Stewart–Haas Racing Ford Fusion.
+Bowyer started the season with a second-place finish in the second Can-Am Duel.
+Bowyer got his first top-ten at Las Vegas with a tenth-place finish.
+Bowyer had a significantly better race at Auto Club, finishing third and second at Bristol several races later.
+After no top fives, seven races later, he finished second at Sonoma behind teammate Kevin Harvick, giving Stewart–Haas Racing its second-ever 1-2 finish for the first time since 2011.
 Bowyer finished second again at the Coke Zero 400 at Daytona the following week.
 Deja vu happened as a mechanical issue in the Southern 500 at Darlington put Bowyer in a must-win situation at Richmond (just like in 2014) to make the Playoffs.
-He finished 24th after contact with Matt Kenseth as Kenseth avoided an ambulance at the entry of pit road while under caution and 18th in the final points standings.
+He finished 24th after contact with Matt Kenseth as Kenseth avoided an ambulance at the entry of pit road while under caution and eighteenth in the final points standings.

 2018

-Bowyer got off to a strong start in 2018, posting Top 15 finishes in four of the first five events, including a third-place finish at the Atlanta race.
-On March 26, he broke a 190-race winless streak with a victory at the spring Martinsville race, which gave him his first Playoff run since 2015.
+Bowyer got off to a strong start in 2018, posting top-fifteen finishes in four of the first five events, including a third-place finish at the Atlanta race.
+On March 26, 2018, he broke a 190-race winless streak with a victory at the spring Martinsville race, which gave him his first Playoff run since 2015.
 Bowyer then scored his second win of the season at the rain-shortened June Michigan race.
 Despite bad finishes at Las Vegas and Dover, he has stayed consistent in the Playoffs, advancing to the Round of 8 before a crash at Phoenix eliminated him from the Playoffs.
-Bowyer finished the season 12th in points.
+Bowyer finished the season twelfth in points.

 2019

-At the conclusion of the 2019 Monster Energy NASCAR All-Star Race, Bowyer chopped Ryan Newman's nose which sent Bowyer into the wall during the cool-down lap.
+At the conclusion of the 2019 Monster Energy NASCAR All-Star Race, Bowyer chopped Ryan Newman's nose, which sent Bowyer into the wall during the cool-down lap.
 Following the race, Bowyer attacked Newman on pit road.
 Both drivers were called to the NASCAR hauler, but neither was penalized for the incident.
-During an autograph session at a Bass Pro Shops store on May 23, a fan brought a pair of boxing gloves for both drivers to sign.
+During an autograph session at a Bass Pro Shops store on May 23, 2019, a fan brought a pair of boxing gloves for both drivers to sign.
 Despite a string of inconsistent finishes and no wins during the season, Bowyer managed to make the 2019 playoffs after finishing fifth at Indianapolis.
-On September 14, Bowyer won the pole at Las Vegas, his first pole since 2007.
+On September 14, 2019, Bowyer won the pole at Las Vegas, his first pole since 2007.
 He finished fourth at the Charlotte Roval to advance to the Round of 12.
 Bowyer was eliminated in the Round of 12 after the Kansas race.
-He finished 9th in the final points standings despite not reaching victory lane as he did the season prior, his first top ten points finish since 2013.
-On December 4, 2019, Stewart-Haas Racing announced that Johnny Klausmeier would replace Mike Bugarewicz as the crew chief of the No. 14 team in 2020.
+He finished ninth in the final points standings despite not reaching victory lane as he did the season prior, his first top ten points finish since 2013.
+On December 4, 2019, Stewart–Haas Racing announced that Johnny Klausmeier would replace Mike Bugarewicz as the crew chief of the No. 14 team in 2020.